flywheel-apps/bids-app-template-test/README.md

 When running the gear for real on a Flywheel instance, it will download BIDS formatted data every time.
 As mentioned eaerlier, `utils/bids.py` won't download data if it is already there.
 This allows you to modify the data for a test and it won't be overwritten.
 Using option 3) of `setup.py` will allow you to take a good set of data and modify it (being careful to consider the hard links) so that you can create tests for broken BIDS data.

 Now that you have test data, you'll iterate editing, building and running.
+After the gear runs locally, put it on a Flywheel platform by running `fw gear upload` in the gear's directory.
+To be sure that the proper python interpreter is used to execute the gear's `run.py`, set the `PATH` environment variable in `manifest.json`.

 As you develop new best practices for developing BIDS-App gears, be sure to submit pull requests both here and also in [bids-app-template](https://github.com/flywheel-apps/bids-app-template).